Heat and Wave kernel expansions for stationary spacetimes

 The first Hadamard coefficient $\tilde V_0(t,y,y')$ is given by

-where $\Pi_{x}^{x'}$ denotes the parallel transporter from $x'$ to $x$ along the geodesic connecting the points.
-Here the volume distortion function $\mu_{t,y}$ which is given by $\mu_{t,y} = |\mathrm{det}(g)|^\frac{1}{2}$ when the metric is expressed in normal coordinates about the point $x'=(0,y')$.
-Using \eqref{voldist} we obtain the following useful formulae in the frame parallel with respect to normal coordinate system.
+Here the volume distortion function $\mu_{t,y}$ is given by $\mu_{t,y} = |\mathrm{det}(g)|^\frac{1}{2}$ when the metric is expressed in normal coordinates about the point $x'=(0,y')$.
+Using \eqref{voldist} we obtain the following useful formulae in the normal coordinate system